WebView

 OAuth Login URLs

-The URL verification example above only verifies the expected url path variables for the Trustly Lightbox URL, if you'd like to implement more specific verification rules, be sure to account for URLs such as these:
+The URL verification example verifies the expected URL path variables for the Trustly Lightbox URL.
+To implement more specific verification rules, consider adding the following URLs:

-Additionally, an epoch timestamp will be attached as a query parameter as demonstrated below:
+Additionally, an epoch timestamp is attached as a query parameter.
+For example:

 www.trustly.one/step/oauth/login/{transactionId}?ts=1519211809934

-For iOS, the secure in-app browser class ASWebAuthenticationSession is preferred, however it was introduced in iOS 12 therefore your app may need to also support SFAuthenticationSession if it is available for earlier iOS versions.
+For iOS, the secure in-app browser class ASWebAuthenticationSession is preferred.
+If you're using iOS 12 or earlier, your app might need to support SFAuthenticationSession.

-Add a function like the example below to open a secure in-app browser:
+1. Add a function to open a secure in-app browser.
+For example:

 import AuthenticationServices